Please note that this workshop has already taken place.

 - 1st Day of Class: Ideas for how to engage students with course content, motivate their learning, and establish a positive classroom climate, right from the start!

-- CUR (more info) : The mission of the Council on Undergraduate Research is to support and promote high-quality undergraduate student-faculty collaborative research and scholarship.
+- CUR ( This site may be offline. ) : The mission of the Council on Undergraduate Research is to support and promote high-quality undergraduate student-faculty collaborative research and scholarship.

 - IRIS (more info) : Recent earthquake teachable moment presentations from Incorporated Research Institutions for Seismology.